 You might think that dietary changes made later in life will have little effect on your health.
 But changing dietary habits and losing weight in middle or even old age can significantly improve how you feel and can decrease your risk of chronic diseases.

 Most of us take our vision for granted until we develop a disorder like cataracts, glaucoma, age-related macular degeneration (AMD) or diabetic retinopathy.
-While people may fear losing their vision entirely, it's important to realize that vision loss can often be halted, or even reversed, with early treatment.
+It’s important to realize that early detection of disease is essential.

 With thousands of different dietary supplements to choose from no one person can keep up with all the new developments in nutritional therapies.
-That's where the 2017 Dietary Supplements Wellness Reports can help save you time and money while improving your health.
-Our experts tell you exactly what you need to know about the particular dietary supplement you're thinking of taking ... plus, how to apply key research findings to improving and maintaining your own health.
+That’s where the 2020 Vitamins and Other Supplements White Paper can help save you time and money while improving your health.
+Our experts tell you exactly what you need to know about the particular dietary supplement you’re thinking of taking… plus, how to apply key research findings to improving and maintaining your own health.